 Studies show a link between oral bacteria and conditions such as heart disease, stroke, arthritis, Alzheimer’s, and certain types of cancers.

 Bleeding gums provide a direct pathway into the bloodstream.

 It is well established that diabetes and other auto-immune disorders lower the body’s ability to fight infection.

 Thus, uncontrolled gum disease can progress faster and be more destructive.

 In addition, research has shown inflammation in the mouth can make diabetes harder to control.

 This one example of the two-way relationship between two chronic conditions emphasizes the importance maintaining healthy gums.

-If you think you need expert gum treatment and would like to make an appointment or if you would like to schedule a consultation to discuss the right treatment for your condition, please call Signature Dentistry on 9826 1338 or book an appointment online and a member of our staff will be more than happy to help you.
+If you think you need expert gum treatment and would like to make an appointment or if you would like to schedule a consultation to discuss the right treatment for your condition, please contact Signature Dentistry or book an appointment online and a member of our staff will be more than happy to help you.